MariamElnaggar/CPE487Project/README.md

     );
 END vga_top;
 ```
-2. We added some signals for measuring the reaction time and managing the clocks.
+2. Added some signals for measuring the reaction time and managing the clocks.
+3. Modified some signals so they match our project.  (e.g. position array (0 to 3) instead of 0 to 15)
-3. We added our game states
+4. Added our game states
-4. We removed of the some signals we will not be using in our project
+5. Removed of the some signals we will not be using in our project
 ```
 -- Mole Signals
     SIGNAL active_holes : STD_LOGIC_VECTOR(3 DOWNTO 0) := (OTHERS => '0'); -- Active mole holes